 To create the 3D model of the city, about 540,000 buildings on 890 square kilometers were photographed from the air, and their roofs were measured with lasers.
 Detailed models were created of about 200 buildings and attractions, five of which can even be explored from inside.
 (Olympic Stadium, Sony Center, Reichstag, DZ-Bank, Ostkreuz and the Central Train Station).

 The 3D city model is not a commercial project and it is not based on commercially available 3D models.
-It was developed and funded by the Senate Administration for Urban Development (Senatsverwaltung für Stadtentwicklung), the Senate Administration for Economics, Technology and Research (Senatsverwaltung für Wirtschaft, Technologie und Forschung), and Berlin Partner GmbH.
+It was developed and funded by the Senate Administration for Urban Development (Senatsverwaltung für Stadtentwicklung), the Senate Administration for Economics, Technology and Research (Senatsverwaltung für Wirtschaft, Technologie und Forschung), and Berlin Partner for Business and Technology.